-ATSA members, the Practice Guidelines are available in the member's only site at no cost.
+ATSA members, the Practice Guidelines are available in the member's only section at no cost.

 The Association for the Treatment of Sexual Abusers (ATSA) represents professionals committed to the welfare of their clientele, the community and their professional colleagues.
 Based upon a foundation of theory and research, as well as knowledge and skill professions are self-regulating.
 An inherent assumption in this process is the adoption and adherence to a Code of Ethics.
 ATSA’s Code of Ethics is intended to reflect scientifically informed and professionally accepted beliefs regarding professional behavior and conduct.

 - Assessment, Treatment and Supervision of Individuals with Intellectual Disabilities and Problematic Sexual Behavior